ranja-sarkar/Time_series/README.md

 autoTS: https://github.com/winedarksea/AutoTS

+Now this 'autoTS' is different from the one used here: https://www.kaggle.com/code/ranja7/forecasting-with-auto-ts

-There can be outliers in time-series data, often called anomalies due to their deviation from 'normal'.
-Anomalies can be point or collective (subsequent).
+Outliers in time-series data which are deviations from 'normal' called anomalies can be point or collective (subsequent).

 https://www.kaggle.com/code/ranja7/anomaly-detection-in-timeseries-isolation-forest